maximfluieraru/crm-erp_Dolibarr/edit/max's_readme.txt

 configuration/security/default permissions - !

-!Important for good e-mail functionalite you should add a valid e-mail for users !Important when we delete/change a img ,(like logo, attached files, etc) using application's options, the thumbs img are not deleted
+!Important for good e-mail functionality you should add a valid e-mail for users !Important when we delete/change a img ,(like logo, attached files, etc) using application's options, the thumbs img are not deleted

 ----------------------=========================----------------------------------